Kitchen Remodel Permit Guide: What Requires a Permit in the Bay Area?

 Timeline Expectations

 The permit timeline depends on the complexity of your project and the specific city where you live.
 San Jose typically processes simple permits in two to four weeks, while more complex projects involving structural changes can take six to twelve weeks for plan review and approval.
-Palo Alto and Cupertino may have longer review timelines due to higher application volumes.
+Palo Alto and Cupertino continue to see longer review timelines in 2026 due to high application volumes and staffing constraints.
+Many Bay Area cities have expanded their online permitting portals to reduce processing times, so confirming whether your city offers over-the-counter or expedited digital review can help accelerate your schedule.
 Your contractor should factor permit processing time into the overall project schedule from the beginning.

 How to Get a Kitchen Remodel Permit in the Bay Area